alltheplaces/alltheplaces/docs/DETECTION_AND_CODE_GENERATION.md

 ## Adding autodetection to a storefinder

-If you have identified a reliable pattern, to add auto detection use one or more of:
+If you have identified a reliable pattern and are creating a storefinder, to add auto detection use one or more of:

 - DetectionRequestRule
 - DetectionResponseRule